Teaching Language Models Mechanistic Explainability Through MechSMILES: Methods

-For all of these reasons, we developed MechSMILES, a compact, unambiguous and simple format for arrow pushing that is composed of only three types of arrows: (1) The attack, describing the attack of a lone pair of atom a on atom b, increasing their bond-degree by one, is written \texttt{(a, b)}; (2) the ionization, describing a bond losing one degree to ionize both of its ends, is written \texttt{((a, b), b)}, where a is positively ionized, and b is negatively ionized; (3) The bond attack, describing the attack of a bond (a, b) on a third atom c through one of its ends, is written \texttt{((a, b), c)} when attacking through b.
-This move decreases the degree of the bond (a, b) by one, and increases the degree of the bond (b, c) by one.
-To form a MechSMILES, one simply needs to concatenate a SMILES at least minimally mapped, and the arrows that will act on the structure.
-Two example MechSMILES are depicted below as examples.
+To represent mechanistic steps in a form suitable for both human interpretation and language model training, we developed MechSMILES, a compact and unambiguous textual format for arrow pushing.
+A MechSMILES string is formed by concatenating a minimally mapped SMILES and its electron flow, composed of three arrow types.
+(1) The attack, written \texttt{(a, b)}, describes the attack of a lone pair of atom a on atom b, increasing their bond-degree by one; (2) the ionization, written \texttt{((a, b), b)}, describes the heterolytic cleavage of the bond a–b, positively ionizing a and negatively ionizing b, while decreasing the order of their bond by one; (3) The bond attack, written \texttt{((a, b), c)}, describes the attack of the bond a-b on a third atom c through b.
+This move simultaneously decreases the degree of the bond a-b by one, and increases the degree of the bond b-c by one.
+Two example MechSMILES are depicted as examples in Figure \ref{fig: overview}.

-Compared to existing formats in literature, MechSMILES offers three key advantages for conveying a mechanistic action (Table \ref{tab: advantages_of_mechsmiles}, Figure \ref{fig: char_efficiency_comparison}).
-First, its character efficiency per elementary step (44.6\% more efficient than the second-densest format) makes it ideal for text-based models, effectively reducing the cost at both training and inference, without sacrificing human readability.
-This efficiency emerges from its complementarity with our environment: by encoding only reactants and arrows, the product becomes redundant information that can be computed.
-Second, its step-wise flexibility allows the model to include only the molecules interacting at each step, implicitly capturing the sequential order of reagent addition.
-Third, explicit hydrogen representation enables autonomous selection of specific atoms, including hydrogens.
-This feature becomes particularly important for stereospecific mechanisms, such as E2 eliminations that deviate from Zaitsev's rule due to steric constraints, where the identity of the eliminated hydrogen determines the stereochemical outcome.\\